csimth335/MTH335/Chapter4/linear-algebra-review.md

 ### Matrix equivalence

-As systems of linear equations lend them selves to matrices, so to do elementary operations lend themselves to matrix operations.
+As systems of linear equations lend themselves to matrices, so to do elementary operations lend themselves to matrix operations.

 To illustrate: